xmartlabs/react-native-line/README.md

   /// The user ID of the current authorized user.
   userID: String

-  /// The email of the current authorized user. email?: String

   /// The display name of the current authorized user.
   displayName: String